 - Access Control: By default, Talkdesk will authenticate users before they can play recordings.
 Once authenticated, Talkdesk will redirect the user via a time-bounded signed URL to play the recording from a temporary file location.
 Optionally, the customer could revoke READ access and manage user access control internally.
 In this scenario, we would redirect the user to the customer’s server for authentication and authorization.

 - Data Disposal: When a recording file has exceeded the defined data retention policy, Talkdesk will permanently delete the file from the customer’s server and the user will see that the file is no longer available.
 Optionally, the customer could revoke DELETE access and manage data retention internally.

 Talkdesk partners with Twilio to power real-time communications with end customers according to Twilio’s standard Terms of Service.
 Since the recording files are created by Twilio, they are necessarily stored within Twilio’s infrastructure (albeit temporarily).
 Talkdesk initiates transfer as soon as Twilio notifies us that a recording file is available.
 Once we confirm that the recording has been successfully transferred to the customer’s server, we request deletion of that file from Twilio.

 For more details about Twilio’s security practices, please review Twilio’s Security Whitepaper.

 Please note that existing recordings will be made inaccessible and legacy recording migrations are not yet possible.
-Also, voicemail transcripts are not available when using custom storage.
 All other workflows and logic tied to your recordings (access permissions, deletion policy) will remain the same.

 Learn how to configure Talkdesk’s custom storage solution for Amazon Web Services (AWS) here.